Roof inspections: What homeowners should know

 - Wood rot

 The earlier issues are discovered, the sooner you can fix them and potentially spare yourself the stress of further damage.
 The best part is that a required roof inspection should not cost you anything.
-If an insurance company has ordered an inspection as part of the underwriting or claims process, you won’t be required to pay out of pocket.
-You’ll only have to pay for an inspection that you initiate.
-However, having your roof inspected every few years may be a good idea — even though hiring an inspector this often likely requires an out-of-pocket cost.
-It may help you save on your homeowners insurance quote in the long-term.
+If an insurance company has ordered an inspection as part of the underwriting or claims process, you typically won’t be required to pay for it out of pocket.

-When you stay on top of your roof’s needs, you are more likely to increase its longevity.
-No roof lasts forever, but if you address hiccups as they arise, the chance of your roof experiencing a massive failure is greatly lessened.
-Ultimately, roof inspections can be a helpful tool that benefits you, as a homeowner.
+Plus, when you stay on top of your roof’s needs, you are more likely to increase its longevity.
+No roof lasts forever, but if you address hiccups as they arise, the chance of your roof experiencing a massive failure is greatly reduced.

 Frequently asked questions